-Belgium mandated B2B e-invoicing for all domestic transactions between VAT-registered businesses from January 1, 2026.
-Every invoice exchanged between Belgian VAT-registered entities must now comply with Peppol BIS Billing 3.0 (UBL 2.1) or Factur-X at EN 16931 profile.
-Businesses that fail to comply face penalties starting at EUR 1,500 per offense, with escalation to 60–100% of the VAT amount due for repeated or deliberate non-compliance.
+Belgium's B2B e-invoicing mandate has applied to domestic transactions between VAT-registered businesses since January 1, 2026.
+Covered invoices must now use Peppol BIS Billing 3.0 (UBL 2.1) or Factur-X at EN 16931 profile.
+Non-compliance starts at EUR 1,500 per offense and can escalate to 60-100% of the VAT amount due for repeated or deliberate violations.

 Required Formats: Peppol BIS 3.0, Factur-X, and Existing EDI